PetoLau/jekyll-now/_posts/2016-11-16-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 tags: test
 draft: false
 ---

+Deployment of smart grids gives space to an occurrence of new methods of machine learning and data analysis.
+Smart grids can contain of millions of smart meters, which produce a large amount of data of electricity consumption (long time series).
+In addition to time series of electricity consumption, we can have extra information about the consumer like ZIP code, type of consumer ([consumer vs. prosumer](http://wikidiff.com/consumer/prosumer)) and so on.
+These data can be used to support intelligent grid control, make an accurate forecast or to detect anomalies.
+In this blog post, I will focus on the exploration of available open smart meter data and on the creation of a simple forecast model, which uses similar day approach (will be drawn up in detail below).

 So...I hope I haven't forgotten something, go ahead to the programming and exploration part of this post.
 First step - scan all of the needed packages.

 {% highlight r %}